allenmurfee/react-portfolio/README.md

 ## Description

-This is my professional portfolio website built with React.js to be updated whenever I have new applications I'd like to highlight.
+This is my professional portfolio website built with React to be updated whenever I have new applications I'd like to highlight.
+I am currently seeking employment as a web developer.
+I am a full-stack software development bootcamp graduate from the University of Richmond and hold a Bachelor's from Virginia Tech.

+## Skills

+JavaScript, React, CSS, Node.js, MERN, REST APIs, Redux, Express.js, PWAs, Bootstrap, OOP, MySQL, NoSQL, MongoDB, GraphQL, Jest, jQuery, Sequelize, Mongoose, ES6, GitHub, Git

 ## Installation